Muokkaa

 4. Expand Computer Configuration > Preferences > Windows Settings.

-• 00000002 to enable LSA protection without a UEFI variable, only enforced on Windows 11 version 22H2 and later.
+• To enable LSA protection without a UEFI variable, enter 00000002.
+This setting is only enforced on Windows 11 version 22H2 and later.

 Enable LSA protection by creating a custom device configuration profile

-For devices running Windows 11 version 22H2 and later, you can enable and configure LSA protection by creating a custom device configuration profile in the Microsoft Intune admin center.
+For devices running Windows 11 version 22H2 and later, you can take the steps in the following sections to enable and configure LSA protection.
+This procedure uses the Microsoft Intune admin center to create a custom device configuration profile.

-1. In the Intune admin center, navigate to Devices > Windows > Configuration profiles and select Create profile.
+1. In the Intune admin center, go to Devices > Windows > Configuration profiles, and then select Create profile.

 2. On the Create a profile screen, select the following options:

-• Profile type: Select Templates, and then select Custom.
+• Under Profile type, select Templates, and then select Custom.

 3. Select Create.

-6. On the Add row screen, provide the following information:
+2. On the Add row screen, enter the following information:

-• Value: Enter 1 to configure LSASS to run as a protected process with UEFI lock, or 2 to configure LSASS to run as a protected process without UEFI lock.
+• To configure LSASS to run as a protected process with UEFI lock, enter 1.

-For more information about this Policy CSP, see LocalSecurityAuthority - ConfigureLsaProtectedProcess.
+For more information about this policy configuration service provider (CSP), see LocalSecurityAuthority - ConfigureLsaProtectedProcess.

 Disable LSA protection